ChenSun-Phys/cosmicdiscord.net/about_this_site.md

 Often times, I throw in some half-baked ideas for fun.
 Viewer discretion (for these ideas) is advised.

 Lastly, as a beyond the Standard Model junkie, I am most interested in phenomena that cannot be easily explained with the current knowledge/framework and thus hint for new physics.
 However, in understanding the background of each new topic, they often leads me through amazing journeys where I realize how ignorant I had been and how much fun physics is!
 In sharing the basics of topics related to my research, I hope I could share the excitement with you.

+(Note: Starting July 3, 2021, this site is no longer hosted on Google Sites.
+Some of the old posts will be added after recovery. )